 The NMPRC determined these programs were cost-effective using the total resource cost (TRC) ratio, which is a ratio of program benefits to program costs.
-The EUEA, the state law that governs utility-funded demand-side management programs, was amended in 2013 to replace the TRC test with the Utility Cost Test (UCT), which compares the utility's avoided cost benefits with program expenditures such as rebates and administrative costs.
+The Efficient Use of Energy Act (EUEA), the state law that governs utility-funded demand-side management programs, was amended in 2013 to replace the TRC test with the Utility Cost Test (UCT), which compares the utility's avoided cost benefits with program expenditures such as rebates and administrative costs.
 Future programs will be evaluated using the UCT.